 5.4.1 Description

+Live Video Streaming is a form of streaming where content is made gradually available, resembling to some extend television broadcasts.
+With time more media is becoming available.
+The content may be created live or may pre-recorded.

 Live Video Streaming is popular way of distributing content.
-It is often used for television services (e.g. Internet based television) (e.g. Internet based television such as DVB-I [x6] with delivery using DVB-DASH [x7]) or in other streaming applications (e.g live sports streaming apps or ad supported channel apps).
+It is often used for television services (e.g. Internet based television such as DVB-I [x6] with delivery using DVB-DASH [x7]) or in other streaming applications (e.g live sports streaming apps or ad supported channel apps).

 Another use case is digital live radio that can use live streaming technologies.